 Although there have been no new laws or regulations promulgated to impose additional restrictions on Chinese nationals from purchasing properties overseas, there has certainly been an increase on the enforcement front which has caused attention and concern.
 It suggests that the Chinese government is strengthening its enforcement against illegal or non-compliant activities with respect to outbound acquisitions of properties.

-The broader context of this is that the Chinese government has been tightening up the control over the outflow of funds since late 2017 due to the significant pressure on China’s economic performance and depreciation of RMB.
+The broader context of this is that the Chinese government has been tightening up the control over the outflow of funds since late 2017 due to the significant pressure on China’s economic performance and the depreciation of RMB.
 Such actions will surely only become more prevalent if US-China trade tensions continue, or indeed escalate further.

-The Impact of a US China Trade war on UK Property
+The Impact of a US China Trade war on UK Housing Market

 There is no doubt that the Chinese market will continue to be an important and growing market for developers to sell their schemes.
 However, in the short-term, should the US and China enter a long and protracted trade war there will no doubt also be further tightening of exchange rate controls which will create increasing completion risk for developers.

-For developers, this underlines the need to have a broader buyer base for international purchasers of their schemes as a heavy reliance on specifically Chinese (or any group of buyers) creates a risk in the current volatile political and global environment.
+For developers, this underlines the need to have a broader buyer base for international purchasers of their schemes as a heavy reliance on specifically Chinese (or any group of buyers) creates a risk in the currently volatile political and global environment.
 In particular, having an understanding of who the counterparty is to a transaction, and their ability to complete becomes increasingly important.
 And for regulators, perhaps this further emphasises the stark reality that it is difficult to truly gauge what the outcome of manipulating market conditions will be.

-Whilst there will always be a debate about both buy-to-let investors (domestic and foreign), the reality is that such capital is an important contributor to the overall creation of a new housing supply which is desperately needed.
-I appreciate there will be some reading this article who will say that a reduction of international buyers is surely good for the local population – however, I do not believe it to be that simple.
+Whilst there will always be a debate about both buy-to-let investors (domestic and foreign), the reality is that such capital is an important contributor to the overall creation of a new housing supply that is desperately needed.
+I appreciate there will be some reading this article who will say that a reduction in international buyer demand is definitely good for the local population. – However, I do not believe it to be that simple.